 It is not enough to simply say, “We must be strong.”

 We must look to God for help to be strong and we must rely on the Holy Spirit to remind us from within that it is not sin that makes us happy.
 It is the goodness that we get from God that does that.
-We can make excuses if we want to but it is better to recognize the power of sin and call upon God to help us resist the temptation that leads us there, and today is the day to do just that.
+We can make excuses if we want to, but it is better to recognize the power of sin and call upon God to help us resist the temptation that leads us there, and today is the day to do just that.

 Taken from “TODAY IS….A Gift From God”, (C) 2013 Tony Casson